-A: Military retirees who do not carry Medicare Part B and retiree family members are required to pay an enrollment fee.
+For active-duty family members there are no enrollment fees.
+For military retirees who do not carry Medicare Part B and retiree family members are required to pay an enrollment fee.
 Enrollment fees are:

 To be eligible for membership in the Johns Hopkins US Family Health Plan, you must be under age 65 and registered on the DEERS (Defense Enrollment Eligibility Reporting System) database.
 You also must have a valid military I.D. and keep your DEERS records up to date.
 To find out more about DEERS eligibility, call the DSO directly at 1-800-538-9552.

 The Johns Hopkins US Family Health Plan is a TRICARE Prime option modeled after a health maintenance program (similar to an "HMO").
 This means that members select a medical provider who acts as a primary care manager, working with the member to oversee their entire health care, including referrals to specialty care.
 The US Family Health Plan provides a comprehensive range of preventive, diagnostic and treatment services, including dental and vision discounts.
 Hospital stays and emergency care are covered when deemed medically necessary.
 Medical care while traveling is also covered, as long as it is authorized by your primary care provider and reported in a timely fashion.
 If you would like more details about what is covered, please call our Customer Service Department at 410-424-4528 or 1-800-808-7347.

 The US Family Health Plan is a contracted benefit for military beneficiaries and retirees through the Department of Defense.
 The operational benefit of this managed care plan is the affordability of a program designed to minimize out-of-pocket costs.
 Therefore, the program is offered through six plans nationally:

 - Staten Island, New York

 If you move or transfer to another area with a US Family Health Plan contractor, you may continue your coverage in the Plan.
 However, if you move to an area outside one of these serviced by the plan, you must choose a different TRICARE option for your medical coverage.

 This Plan requires that you report any other health insurance you carry to the Customer Service office when enrolling.
 The TRICARE Prime benefit requires that any medical claims be filed against your primary insurance plan first, and only then using TRICARE funds to pay your medical bills.
 After your health insurance pays, the Johns Hopkins US Family Health Plan will pay any eligible balance up to the allowable charge.
 If you change your insurance coverage, or if you obtain commercial insurance coverage after joining the Johns Hopkins US Family Health Plan, you must report it by calling our Customer Service Department at 410-424-4528.

 Yes.
 All TRICARE Prime programs have co-pays, cost shares and enrollment fees, which are set by the DoD.
 Active-duty family members are not required to pay co-pays (except for prescription drugs).
 Retirees who are 65 or over and can provide evidence of current Medicare Part B premium payments are not required to pay co-pays (except for prescription drugs).